bbatsov/batsov.com/_posts/2022-11-01-an-unexpected-blogging-record.md

 coming, especially given how tough the year has been on me on multiple levels.

-A few years ago (think) was stagnant and when I launched [Meta Redux](https://metaredux.com) I thought this was probably the end of my original blog.
+A few years ago (think) was stagnant (I wrote 0 articles in both 2016 and 2017) and when I launched [Meta Redux](https://metaredux.com) in 2018 I thought this was probably the end of my original blog.
 It's funny that 4 years later I do most of my writing here again, and I even managed to reach the heights of my activity from the days when I was younger and had both more energy and more time to spare.[^1] Let's hope I'll keep this positive momentum going for a while, as there are definitely many topics that I'd like to explore here.

 This blog was quite the journey: